orthanc-mirrors/orthanc-book/Sphinx/source/plugins/object-storage.rst

 for such a `local setup with MinIO to work
 <https://github.com/aws/aws-sdk-cpp/issues/1425>`__.
 This option is
 **not** available in releases <= 1.1.0 of the AWS S3 plugin.

+**Important:** If you get the cryptic error message ``SignatureDoesNotMatch The request signature we calculated does not match the signature you provided.
+Check your key and signing method.``, this most probably indicates that your access key or your secret key doesn't match the credentials that were used while starting the MinIO server.

 Azure Blob Storage plugin